nilostolte/Projects-Presentations/README.md

 # Projects Presentations
 This repository contains the presentation of projects developed or still in development.
 The goal of these presentations is to give a deep insight in the projects from a high level perspective without worrying too much with the code.
 This is mostly to provide information on the tools, technologies involved and the breakthroughs attained.

+## Open Letter
+This [letter](https://github.com/nilostolte/Projects-Presentations/blob/main/OpenLetter.pdf) is a foreword to the work I have been doing lately in terms of research and development, which is the use of vector graphics in innovative graphics user interfaces.
+This work has a tremendous reach in terms of longevity as well as in reduction of costs of graphics user interfaces.
+The vector graphics paradigm is almost universal and has been available in some languages and it has been recently migrating to hardware in the form of standard APIs

 ##  π Vector GUI for Java and Android

 This [project](https://github.com/nilostolte/Projects-Presentations/blob/main/%CF%80%20Vector%20GUI%20for%20Java%20and%20Android.md#%CF%80-vector-gui-for-java-and-android) is about the development of a system for creating  Graphics User Interfaces (GUI) for Java applications on Windows, Linux or Android using vector primitives and vectorized fonts.